Drip Marketing Explained: How to Build High-Converting Email Campaigns That Work Automatically

 Further Reading: 9 Types of Transactional Emails Every Marketer Should Know

-4. Follow-up Emails to Educate and Onboard Your Audience / Tutorials / Tips
+4. Follow-up Emails to Educate and Onboard Your Target Audience / Tutorials / Tips

 After a purchase, customers often enjoy tips and tricks.
 The same goes after they subscribe to your emails, for whatever reason.
 One common approach is to send people a link to a tutorial.
 This can be in conjunction with an influencer marketing campaign where the influencer made a “how-to” video.
 Or, you could send a manufacturer email that shows people how to operate something.